 \section{Abstract}

-In this paper, we consider an initial boundary value problem for the porous medium equation with absorption under a nonlinear nonlocal boundary condition and a nonnegative initial datum.
-We prove the local existence of solutions, establish a comparison principle, and demonstrate both global existence and blow-up of solutions.
+In this paper we consider initial boundary value problem for porous medium equation with absorption under nonlinear nonlocal boundary condition and nonnegative initial datum.
+We prove local existence, comparison principle, global existence and blow-up of solutions.